Ok insurance agents and brokers, let’s set a goal.

 This means consistent messaging, branding, and offerings as well as clear contact information and the best options for getting in touch.

-Before 2018 ends, audit your online profiles and any ads or mailers you are sending and make sure your contact details are the most recent and updated along with logos, branding and messaging.
+In 2019, audit your online profiles and any ads or mailers you are sending and make sure your contact details are the most recent and updated along with logos, branding and messaging.

 Pro Tip: Include your website URL everywhere too, this drives “offline” traffic to your site improving your authority and SEO.